Cruise Ticket Contract

 (e) “Cruise” means the specific cruise covered by this Contract, on the Vessel named herein, as the same may be modified and shall include those periods during which the Guest is embarking or disembarking the Vessel and those periods when the Guest is on land while the Vessel is in port.

-(f) “Cruise Fare” means the amount paid for the Cruise, whether such amounts are owing and/or have been paid by the Guest, which includes transportation on the Vessel named herein, full board, ordinary Vessel food, tap water, juices, regular and decaffeinated coffee, assorted teas and milk, but does not include specialty food, beer, wine, spirits, sodas, carbonated beverages or mineral waters, nor amounts due for other products or personal services such as shore excursions, photographs, gratuities, telephone calls, internet services, or medical services which can be purchased separately.
+(f) “Cruise Fare” means the amount paid for the Cruise, whether such amounts are owing and/or have been paid by the Guest, which includes transportation on the Vessel named herein, full board, ordinary Vessel food, tap water, juices, regular and decaffeinated coffee, assorted teas and milk, but does not include specialty food, beer, wine, spirits, sodas, carbonated beverages or mineral waters, nor amounts due for other products or personal services such as shore excursions, photographs, gratuities, service charges, salon and spa services, dining in specialty restaurants, telephone calls, internet services, or any other incidental charge or expense including charges for any medical services received onboard which can be purchased separately.
 The Cruise Fare shall be deemed to be earned when paid and not refundable except as stated on Carrier’s Website as applicable to the Voyage and as provided in Section 18 herein.

 (g) “Operator” means Classica Cruise Operator Ltd. operating under license as Margaritaville at Sea.